AmirElkess/simple_vcard_parser/README.md

 * organisation.
 * title.
 * typedTelephone: returns an array of telephone numbers along with their type ([[+1-111..., [VOICE, WORK]], [1-404..., [HOME, VOICE]]])
 * telephone: returns telephone value if type is not specified in the vCard.
+(Deprecated: refer to typedTelephone)

 ## To be supported next:
 * Adresses